stlab/better-code/better-code/src/chapter-2-contracts.md

 we'd have to reason about all of its details, and we'd need a comment to tell us that the implementation was sorting the elements.

-So it's a common fallacy that factoring out a component only makes sense if it's used more than once.
+It's a common fallacy that factoring out a component only makes sense if it's used more than once.
 The real criterion is whether you can identify a unit of *abstraction*—the third ingredient of Better Code.
 If you can think of a simple and descriptive name for